mgsosna/mattsosna.com/_posts/statistics/2021-08-11-ARIMA-deep-dive.md

 $$y_t = c + \sum_{n=1}^{q}\theta_n\epsilon_{t-n} + \epsilon_t$$

-Here's are three MA(1) time series that vary in the value of $\theta_1$, the multiplier on $\epsilon_{t-1}$.
+Here are three MA(1) time series that vary in the value of $\theta_1$, the multiplier on $\epsilon_{t-1}$.
 Don't feel bad if you don't experience an "ah-ha" moment looking at these; they should look fairly similar to white noise.

 <img src="{{  site.baseurl  }}/images/statistics/arima/ma1.png">